Common Expressions About Animals

 Interesting Stories Behind Common Expressions

 There are so many interesting stories behind the common words, phrases, expressions, and clichés we use without giving much thought to them at all.
-This article is dedicated to common expression about animals.
+This article is dedicated to common expressions about animals.

 - What's a dark horse?